pmem/pmdk/doc/libpmemobj/pmemobj_alloc.3.md

 The **POBJ_FREE**() macro is a wrapper around the **pmemobj_free**() function which takes a pointer to the typed *OID* instead of to *PMEMoid*.

+The **pmemobj_defrag**() function performs defragmentation on the provided objects.
+If an object from the provided array is selected to be moved to a better location in the heap, it is reallocated and all provided pointers to that objects are atomically updated.
+To maintain data structure consistency, applications should always provide all pointers for an object to **pmemobj_defrag** method.
+This ensures that, even in presence of failures, all pointers to an object will either point to old or new location.
+All objects and pointers to object should belong to the pool *pop*, or, in case of pointers, should reside on volatile memory.
+Defragmentation across pools is not supported.
+Objects in the array that are *OID_NULL* are skipped over and no operation is performed on them.

 # RETURN VALUE #

 On success, **pmemobj_alloc**() and **pmemobj_xalloc** return 0.
 If *oidp*